 No, there is no internal storage, though the player will load the currently playing track into the internal memory in case any drives are disconnected accidentally.

-When choosing a portable USB drive or SD card for your system, we recommend using brand name USB sticks and SD cards.
+When choosing a portable USB drive or SD card for your system, we recommend using brand names whenever possible.
 SD cards must be Class 6 (c6) or faster.
-USB sticks should have similar performance (at least 20MB/s read / 6 MB/s write speed).
+USB drives should have similar performance specs (at least 20MB/s read / 6 MB/s write speed).
 The faster the media, the faster tracks can load.
 Slower drives may result in lags when navigating through the collection and longer load times.

 The SC5000 supports media formatted in FAT32 and exFAT with an MBR (Master Boot Record) style partition structure.